Logo

 Marketing events were being emitted from multiple systems, often without consistent naming conventions, payload structures, or validation rules.
 As a result:

-- Events in the data warehouse did not always align with Braze marketing events
+• Events in the data warehouse did not always align with Iterable marketing events

 The Approach